zenml-io/zenml/docs/book/getting-started/zenml-pro/tenants.md

 ## Using your tenant

-As said already, a tenant is a supercharged ZenML server that you can use to run your pipelines, carry out experiments and perform all the other actions you expect out of your ZenML server.
+As previously mentioned, a tenant is a supercharged ZenML server that you can use to run your pipelines, carry out experiments and perform all the other actions you expect out of your ZenML server.

 Some Pro-only features that you can leverage in your tenant are as follows: